Galácticos: Origins

 Although the term was popularized in the 2000s, the origins of the Galáctico policy date as far back as the 1950s and 1960s, when the policy was first founded by club-president Santiago Bernabéu.
 Bernabéu signed multiple star players for large fees in quick succession, such as Alfredo Di Stéfano, Francisco Gento, Raymond Kopa, Héctor Rial, Ferenc Puskás and José Santamaría.
 This period of buying allowed Real Madrid to enjoy their finest era of dominance, winning twelve La Liga championships and six European Cups.

 The Galácticos transfer policy was contrasted with the Quinta del Buitre era of the late 1980s.
 This saw Real Madrid playing a more physical and less appealing style of football, and had an increased emphasis on producing homegrown players such as Emilio Butragueño, Manolo Sanchís, Rafael Martín Vázquez, Míchel and Miguel Pardeza.
 This period allowed Real Madrid to also enjoy domestic and European success, winning five La Liga championships and two UEFA Cups.

 The term Galácticos in reference to this team is often credited to Jaume Ortí, president of Valencia CF, who challenged Real Madrid to honours in the early 2000s.
 The term in general goes back further, with Mundo Deportivo finding a reference in 1988 describing FC Barcelona signing Julio Salinas as a Galáctico.

 First galáctico era

-€108 million was spent by Real Madrid to sign Ronaldo and Luís Figo (2014 image) in the early 2000s.

 The first galáctico era is considered to be synonymous with the presidency of Florentino Pérez between 2000-2006, from the signing of Luís Figo in 2000, to the departure of Zinedine Zidane in 2006.
 The first Pérez era brought: